JoaoVitorCafe/TASKS-JSON-API/readme.md

 ### Authentication
 - The authentication is based on JSON Web Tokens.
 So everytime you register a user or login, a token will be generated.
 This token will allow you to:
 ```
-Get informations about the own currently user
+Get informations about the  currently logged user
 ```

 ```